 Professional and creative wedding planners can help you navigate conflict by developing creative solutions that will hopefully satisfy all the wishes on the table.
 Of course, some will definitely come at a cost.
 But peace and future relationships are important things and are worth the investment.

 In addition, your wedding planner should be able to ensure your non-negotiables are met 100%.
-In addition, you will be able to help navigate and find a holistic approach to the existing conflict and challenges.
+You will be able to help navigate and find a holistic approach to the existing conflict and challenges.

 They can literally be your fairy godmother and come up with something that might not have been obvious from the beginning.
 Because of their experience and creativity, they could develop ideas specifically for your situation and circumstance.